 Ultresa Side Effects

-Note: This document contains side effect information about pancrelipase.
-Some of the dosage forms listed on this page may not apply to the brand name Ultresa.
+Note: This page contains side effects data for the generic drug pancrelipase.
+It is possible that some of the dosage forms included below may not apply to the brand name Ultresa.

 For the Consumer

 Applies to pancrelipase: oral capsule, oral capsule delayed release, oral powder, oral tablet, oral tablet chewable

 As well as its needed effects, pancrelipase (the active ingredient contained in Ultresa) may cause unwanted side effects that require medical attention.